Pureblueessentialsorg/pureblueessentials.com.au/content/shop/lon03/index.md

 width: 16
 long: true
 ---
-The **pure blue essential value bundles** allow refilling of the 10ml bottle many times over with the pure blue essentials oil blend of your choice and high quality carrier oil.
+The **pure blue essential value packs** allow refilling of the 10ml bottle many times over with the pure blue essentials oil blend of your choice and high quality carrier oil.

 It contains: